 Unveiled at SIHH 2014, the IWC Aquatimer Deep Three Titanium (Ref.
 IW355701) is perhaps the first “tool” diver that actually looks great.
 Its lightweight titanium case is meticulously crafted and features a much elaborated high-tech finish.
 With its easy-grip rotating bezel and crisp (although a bit busy thanks to its mechanical depth gauge display) dial, the wristwatch would look organic in a sci-fi movie like Oblivion or maybe even Prometheus.

 This Hublot Classic Fusion Bol d’Or Mirabaud (Ref.
-521.NQ.1717.QR.BOM14) is a nice take on the Swiss brand’s iconic Classis Fusion collection.
+521.NQ.1717.QR.BOM14) is a nice take on their iconic Classis Fusion collection.
 While the differences with other models in the range are only cosmetic, the choice of materials and the way they are put together make a strong impression.
 As usual, Hublot will severely limit its total production volume in order to make it a ‘real’ rarity.

 The limited edition Breitling for Bentley 6.75 Midnight Carbon was introduced on March 5, 2014.
 Created in partnership with the German-owned, British-based maker of ultra-luxury cars, the monstrous timepiece features all the usual design elements of the family and, as usual, comes in a fairly small lot of 1000 individually numbered pieces.
 Like a number of their recent offerings, it is offered in a sexy black (or very dark grey) finish that, unlike models treated with PVD coating process, will not show minor dents and scratches.